-The Executive Lead – Strategy, Governance and Law is Abraham Ghebre-Ghiorghis, who also acts as the council’s Monitoring Officer.
+The Director of Governance, People and Resources is Abraham Ghebre-Ghiorghis, who also acts as the council’s Monitoring Officer.

-The service is run by the Head of Legal Services, Elizabeth Culbert, whose email address is email@example.com
+The service is run by the Head of Legal Services, Elizabeth Culbert.
+You can send an email to email@example.com.

-The Data Protection Lead for the Legal Services team is Victoria Simpson, Senior Lawyer firstname.lastname@example.org
+The Data Protection Lead for the Legal Services team is Victoria Simpson, Senior Lawyer.
+Send an email to: email@example.com.

 Privacy and Legal Services